sentclose/sentc-docs/docs/guide/e2ee/file.md

 @tab Javascript

-::: tip Cancel download
+::: tip Cancels download
-To cancel the download just set this static variable to true:
+To cancel the download, just set this static variable to true:

 ````typescript
 import {Downloader} from "@sentclose/sentc";